Corruption in international construction

 - Support to and external verification of companies’ Anti-Corruption Procedures;

-- Accreditation of Independent Assessors when Integrity Pacts are used; and
+- Accreditation of Independent Assessors; and

 - Maintenance of related databases